 The Plot (Courtesy of TV.Com): Greg keeps trying to call Laura, who hangs up on him.
 He follows her and explains that it was a stunt Ruth set up, so he kicked her out.
 Greg asks Laura to marry him, but she says she's already married.
 The police question Karen about Ackerman, while Mack goes to his office and finds Val's file.
 He sets the alarm off and is arrested.
 After Mack is out, they find a list in the file that has the names of couples who illegally adopted babies, but there are no addresses on the list.
 One name on the list, Harry Fisher, rings a bell.
 The next day at work Karen tells Gary the babies are alive.
 Mack remembers that he and Ben were at the Fisher's house, and they had twins.
 Mack calls Karen and tells her to meet him there.
 Gary goes with her.
 Harry Fisher rushes home and tells his wife Sheila to pack and that they have to leave on a vacation now.
 Sheila says she won't leave because she hasn't picked up the prescription for the twin's ear infections.
 Frustrated, Harry takes one of the twins and goes to pick it up while she packs.
 Abby receives the notebook pages via messenger.
 She picks up Val and tells her that she received a mysterious phone call meant for Val.
 She said they told her that the babies were alive and where to find them.
 Mack, Karen, Ben, and Gary arrive at the Fishers.
 Karen and Mack tell Sheila that the babies were adopted illegally and taken from their mother.
 Sheila says that's not true.
 Abby drives up with Val, who is surprised to see everybody there.
 Val hears the baby cry and starts to walk up to the door.
 Sheila is very distraught.
 Harry drives up and sees all the people outside of his house.
 Sheila yells at him, "Harry, they want to take the babies!"
 Harry speeds off.

 Welcome to The Long and Winding Road.
-I confess that I’ve kinda been putting off writing this essay, and while a good reason for that is probably my own laziness and the fact that I’d rather just hang around the house or have sex or go to one of my naked places or do whatever it is that makes Brett happy, I think another part of it is that I’m almost sad to write about this ep because it will mean I’m done writing about season six of KL (pretty much; you’ll still be seeing my “Reflection on Season Six” essay a few days after this one goes up), and it’s been such a divine pleasure to re-explore this season and really get down to the nitty gritty by focusing on each and every ep.
+I confess that I’ve kinda been putting off writing this essay, and while a good reason for that is probably my own laziness and the fact that I’d rather just hang around the house or go to one of my naked places or do whatever it is that makes Brett happy, I think another part of it is that I’m almost sad to write about this ep because it will mean I’m done writing about season six of KL (pretty much; you’ll still be seeing my “Reflection on Season Six” essay a few days after this one goes up), and it’s been such a divine pleasure to re-explore this season and really get down to the nitty gritty by focusing on each and every ep.
 Remember that this is episode thirty of a thirty episode season, and it continues to astound me at how amazingly the whole creative crew has managed to keep this season feeling unbelievably brilliant and exciting even when stretched out over the course of so many eps.
 In any case, let’s dive right in and discuss the season six finale.